-Anthony CIANFLONE (Pascoe Vale) (16:45): Acting Speaker Addison, it is always great to see someone from Ballarat in the chair.
-I rise to speak in support of the Terrorism (Community Protection) and Control of Weapons Amendment Bill 2024.
+Anthony CIANFLONE (Pascoe Vale) (16:45): I rise to speak in support of the Terrorism (Community Protection) and Control of Weapons Amendment Bill 2024.
 In doing so, like many of the previous speakers have acknowledged, I would like to also thank our hardworking Victoria Police members, namely those from across the Merri-bek LGA from Fawkner and Brunswick police stations.
 They do an incredible job every single day, 24 hours a day, seven days a week, 365 days a year to keep our community safe, because everyone in our community deserves to feel safe, whether in their homes, streets, neighbourhoods, communities or even workplaces.
 There is nothing more important than our communities' safety and wellbeing.
 That is why we as a government have very much continued to prioritise community safety via a range of reforms, investments and measures, including \$4.5 billion invested to support Victoria Police to make sure they have the powers, the tools and the resources they need to keep our communities safe.

 We have helped support the recruitment of an additional 3600 police officers since 2014, with Victoria Police now having the largest sworn police force of any state or territory in Australia.
-I acknowledge the work of the Minister for Police in having concluded those negotiations around the enterprise bargaining agreement, which the Victoria Police Association and Victoria Police command I believe finalised as of Friday.
+I acknowledge the work of the Minister for Police in having concluded those negotiations around the enterprise bargaining agreement, which the Police Association Victoria and Victoria Police command I believe finalised as of Friday.